-Development of performance evaluation methods for robot and UAV devices
+Development of performance evaluation methods for robot and drone devices

 Develop technology for efficient energy systems required for increasing the continuous operating time of various robots.

-Development of drone flight control systems and collision avoidance technology
+Development of drone traffic management systems and collision avoidance technology

-Develop various functions and systems to ensure that drones can be operated safely, based on the project's flight control systems comprised of information provision functions, flight control functions and integrated flight control functions.
+Develop various functions and systems to ensure that drones can Develop various functions and systems to ensure that unmanned aircrafts can be operated safely, based on the project's traffic management systems comprised of information provision functions, flight control functions and integrated traffic management functions.

-Develop technology that enables drones to detect objects on land and in the midair, so that they can fly by avoiding collisions with those objects in real time.
+Develop technology that enables drones to detect objects and other items on land and in the midair, so that they can fly by avoiding collisions with those objects in real time.

-Promotion of international standards related to robots and UAVs
+Promotion of international standards related to robots and drones

 Gather worldwide latest trend of technology in Japan and promote methods to speed up the development competition based on rules from Japan, regarding robots whose property is that its technological development is extremely fast and de fact standards are the key.